CesarAyalaDev/RAASNet/README.md

 ![alt text](./demo/RAASNet.png)
 ![alt text](./demo/demonware_demo.jpeg)

-I use this for demo's on Security and Rensomware Awareness trainings, but I though other might enjoy this too.
+I use this for demo's on Security and Ransomware Awareness trainings, but I though other might enjoy this too.

 Still in development.